The Sweet Occasion

 How to Freeze Cookie Dough

 Freezing cookie dough is a great way to prepare ahead (and an easy process!), whether you’re throwing a party or want to have a quick homemade sweet treat.
-You can read more about freezing any type of cookie dough, but here’s how to freeze butterscotch chocolate chip cookies:
+You can read more about freezing any cookie dough, but here’s how to freeze butterscotch chocolate chip cookies:

 1. Scoop the dough into balls and place them on a cookie sheet lined with parchment paper (leave just enough space between each cookie so they’re not touching).
 Chill the dough in the freezer for 30 minutes.